Skip to content

 25. Washington University in St. Louis

-• Brief Description: WashU is a prestigious private research university, particularly known for its business, law, and medical programs.
+• Brief Description: WashU is a prestigious private research university with especially well-regarded business, law, and medical programs.

 • Average ACT Composite: 33-35